This Mayfair media law expert rolls out the red carpet for a long list of showbiz VIPs, and about a dozen trainees.

 How to get a Harbottle & Lewis training contract

 As you might expect, there's plenty of clamour for a training contract at Harbottle & Lewis.
-The firm usually receives around 500 applications a year for its five or six vacancies.
+The firm usually receives around 400 applications a year for its five or six vacancies.

-Harbottle doesn't run a vac scheme, so all applications or training contracts must be made directly.
+Harbottle doesn't run a vac scheme, so all applications for training contracts must be made directly.
 It's rare to find the firm at any university law fairs or recruitment events, so you can't rely on charming the powers that be into giving you an interview.
 Rather you've got to make sure your typewritten application form is sufficiently impressive and shows off your personality.

 The firm vets all applicants for grades: an upper 2:1 and AAB at A level (or the equivalent) are required.
 Be sure to explain any mitigating circumstances in your application form if your scores don't quite match the brief.

-Those who successfully navigate this are invited to a second interview, this time with new training principal Melanie Benson and director of HR Helen Loughlin,.
+The second interview is held with training principal Melanie Benson and the director of HR, Helen Loughlin.
 Current trainees recalled this interview as being “a bit tougher and bit more nerve-racking than the first.
 You're made to think on your feet about technical law questions.”
 Nevertheless, they agreed “it's a fair interview – they're definitely not trying be cruel or make you panic.”

-Former training principal, Sandy Simons offers this advice for impressing at interview: “It's about being bright, about showing you have a real interest in coming to Harbottle & Lewis and can explain why.
+Former training principal Sandy Simons offers this advice for impressing at interview: “It's about being bright, about showing you have a real interest in coming to Harbottle & Lewis and can explain why.
 Beyond that, we also want someone who is personable and easy to get along with.”

 One more thing: applicants seeking sponsorship are now required to undertake their LPC at the University of Law and to choose specific electives, including international commercial law and international IP.
 Non-law students are encouraged to obtain their GDL at ULaw too.